Modebola4/Exploratory-Data-Analysis-of-StartUps-Ecosystem/README.md

 The region with the most startups is SF Bay with approximately $124.4million.

 The startup with the most funding rounds is SOFTWARE. (a).
-Amongst other founders, the founders with the most funding rounds in SOFTWARE are Mobivery and Tyro Payments.# Exploratory-Data-Analysis-of-StartUps-Ecosystem
+Amongst other founders, the founders with the most funding rounds in SOFTWARE are Mobivery and Tyro Payments.